Buoyant carmakers keep European stock rally on track

 Today's European research round-up

-(Additional reporting by Sudip Kar-Gupta in London and Alistair Smout in Edinburgh; Editing by Tom Heneghan)
+(Additional reporting by Sudip Kar-Gupta in London and Alistair Smout in Edinburgh, editing by John Stonestreet)

 * Cobaltech acquires Werner Lake East cobalt property in Ontario